PATEK PHILIPPE YEAR 2006 SILK TIE

-Item description: This beautiful silk tie was manufactured by the Italian house of Ermenegildo Zegna in 2005 for Patek Philippe.
-Available that year in two colourways, this example is the blue version, with a pattern made up of diagonal squares & rectangles in light blue and dark blue coloured silks, along with fine diagonal off white silk lines.
-The top end of the tie has a small Patek Philippe Calatrava Cross in golden threads, along with the date, 2005.
-The motif and date are within a small blue box, with a fine golden edge line.
-On the reverse of the wide base is a fine blue silk with the woven names, ‘Ermenegildo Zegna pour Patek Philippe Geneve’.
+Item description: This beautiful silk tie was manufactured by the Italian house of Ermenegildo Zegna in 2006 for Patek Philippe.
+Available that year in two colourways, this example is the salmon pink version, with a pattern made up of diagonal squares & rectangles in salmon pink and dark blue coloured silks, along with fine diagonal off white silk lines.
+The top end of the tie has a small Patek Philippe Calatrava Cross in off white threads, along with the date, 2006.
+The motif and date are within a small dark blue box, with a fine off white edge line.
+On the reverse of the wide base is a fine dark blue silk with the woven names, ‘Ermenegildo Zegna pour Patek Philippe Geneve’.

 Background to Patek Philippe: Polish watchmaker Antoni Patek started making pocket watches in 1839 in Geneva, along with his fellow Polish partner Franciszek Czapek.
 They separated in 1844, and in 1845 Patek joined with the French watchmaker Adrien Philippe, inventor of the key-less winding mechanism.
 Patek Philippe & Co was founded in 1851.
 Patek Philippe pioneered the perpetual calendar, split-seconds hand, chronograph, and minute repeater in watches, and carved an iconic niche within watch-making, as the manufacturers of some of the world’s most complicated watches.